-It is reported that 0.00% luma BD-rate loss over VTM-5.0 is obtained in AI configuration with option 2,
+It is reported that 0.00% luma BD-rate loss over VTM-5.0 is obtained in AI configuration with option 2, with no significant impact on coding and decoding time, despite the reduced RD search on the encoder side.

-With option 1, 0.% is obtained over VTM-5.0 in RA configuration, with negligible impact on overall coding and decoding time.
+With option 1, -0.04% gain is obtained over VTM-5.0 in RA configuration, with negligible impact on overall coding and decoding time.

 Optionally, an SPS-level mts-lfnst-interaction syntax element is signaled, which is used on the decoder to infer the non-usage of LNST, according to the two proposed options.